-- age changes: When being around four to five years of age, ingroup bias behavior is strong by looking at someone that is different.
-But at seven years of age, this changes to a lesser extent of ingroup bias and allow the individual to think of others through different dimensions. - parents and peers: The parents and people around the individual can have a great impact on how ingroup bias is learnt.
-Not necessarily by telling them about it, but by actions they see. - self-group-individual focus: First, the individual focuses and analyzes the self-creating judgements.
+Lowercase the word or phrase at the beginning of the bullet in BOLD, followed by a colon (:) age changes: When being around four to five years of age, ingroup bias behavior is strong by looking at someone that is different.
+But at seven years of age, this changes to a lesser extent of ingroup bias and allow the individual to think of others through different dimensions.

+parents and peers: The parents and people around the individual can have a great impact on how ingroup bias is learnt.
+Not necessarily by telling them about it, but by actions they see.

+- self-group-individual focus: First, the individual focuses and analyzes the self-creating judgements.
 Then he/she looks at the groups from his/her own perspective, thus not completely accurate.
-The next stage means that the person is then capable of focusing on the individual by their unique differences rather than focusing solely on the group.
+The next stage means that the person is then capable of focusing on the individual by their unique differences rather than focusing solely on the group. - affective-perceptual-cognitive processes: - 1.
+Affective is the fear of what is not known, emotional attachment. - Perceptual processes are those that can be observed and identify the differences between oneself and others. - 3.
+Cognitive processes refer to how the individual has the ability to interpret the stimuli and the internal aspects of the people around them.

-\Use a numbered list to display complete sentences or paragraphs in a series affective-perceptual-cognitive processes:

-\Capitalize the first word after the number, and end each sentence with a period or other punctuation as appropriate (p.190)

-1. Affective is the fear of what is not known, emotional attachment.

-Perceptual processes are those that can be observed and identify the differences between oneself and others.

-3. Cognitive processes refer to how the individual has the ability to interpret the stimuli and the internal aspects of the people around them.